Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Related Work

-Safety is crucial in robot tasks such as autonomous driving and navigation, where the robot needs to reach the goal location without collision.
-Safe planning methods typically rely on the assumption that the robot has perfect knowledge of its state and environment~\cite{hsu_safety_2023}.
-Recent approaches have relaxed the assumption by allowing occlusion~\cite{janson_safe_2018, zhang2021safe, packer2023anyone, koschi2020set} or accounting for losing sight of a previously tracked object~\cite{laine2020eyes}, but still require either perfect detection of seen objects or bounded sensor noise.
-However, such assumptions are impractical in online sensing, as factors such as limited field of view, occlusion, and motion blurring inevitably drive errors out of bounds.
-Moreover, when learning-based perception modules are leveraged, the outputs are often difficult to interpret or analyze, and could lead to catastrophic failures~\cite{ghosh_counterexample-guided_2021,sun_learning-based_2023} even if the planner itself guarantees safety.
+\textbf{Safe planning.} Collision avoidance is a crucial goal in autonomous navigation.
+Safe planning methods typically rely on the assumption that the robot has perfect knowledge of its state and environment~\citep{hsu_safety_2023}.
+Recent approaches have allowed for occlusion~\citep{janson_safe_2018, zhang2021safe, packer2023anyone, koschi2020set} or accounted for losing sight of a previously tracked object~\citep{laine2020eyes}, but still require either perfect detection of seen objects or bounded sensor noise.
+Such assumptions are impractical for learning-based perception modules that can fail catastrophically in new environments.